๐ฌ๐ง English

 # ...
 OpenMetadata ingestion config and lineage creationPrerequisites: pip install 'openmetadata-ingestion[datalake]' and OPENMETADATA_JWT_TOKEN environment variable set (generate from OpenMetadata UI โ Settings โ Bots โ ingestion-bot).

-Six modules in flows/utils/ are available to all pipelines.
+The shared modules in flows/utils/ are available to all pipelines; the main ones are described below.

 utils/bronze_writer.py โ standardised Bronze write with checksum and log: